Last Updated on July 12, 2021 by Amy Geldean

 We encourage you to use all the tech tricks at your disposal.
 Artificial intelligence, email marketing, personalization… They’re all valuable tools in your marketing toolbox.

-However, make sure that the content you are promoting is enticing, engaging, and personalized.
+However, make sure that the long form content you are promoting is enticing, engaging, and personalized.

 - How to Pick a Local SEO Agency: 11 Questions To Ask - July 19, 2020